All work is carried out under these terms except where changes are expressly agreed in writing.

 6.1 We will inform you if we become aware of any conflict of interest in our relationship with you or in our relationship with you and another client unless we are unable to do so because of our confidentiality obligations.
 We have safeguards that can be implemented to protect the interests of different clients if a conflict arises.
 Where conflicts are identified which cannot be managed in a way that protects your interests then we regret that we will be unable to provide further services.

 6.2 If there is a conflict of interest that is capable of being addressed successfully by the adoption of suitable safeguards to protect your interests then we will adopt those safeguards.
-You agree that we reserve the right to act during and after our engagement for other clients whose interests are or may be competing with or adverse to yours subject of course to our obligations of confidentiality and the safeguards set out in the paragraph on confidentiality above.
+In resolving the conflict, we would be guided by ICAEW’s Code of Ethics, which can be viewed at icaew.com/en/membership/regulations-standards-and-guidance/ethics.
+During and after our engagement, you agree that we reserve the right to act for other clients whose interests are or may be competing with or adverse to yours subject of course to our obligations of confidentiality and the safeguards set out in the paragraph on confidentiality above.

 7 Data protection